One-Shot Distributed Source Simulation: As Quantum as it Can Get: On Asymptotics of One-Shot Distributed Source Simulation

-where we used that $I_{\max}(A\mcol B) \geq I(A\mcol B)$ and that $\sigma_{A^{n}XC^{n}}$ is a $A^{n} - X - C^{n}$ Markov chain by definition of common information.
+where we used that $I^{\uparrow}_{\max}(A\mcol B) \geq I(A\mcol B)$ and that $\sigma_{A^{n}XC^{n}}$ is a $A^{n} - X - C^{n}$ Markov chain by definition of common information.
 Now we decompose the final right hand side of this chain of inequalities.

-where the first equality is a well-known chain rule, the second equality is by Lemma \ref{lem:general-conditional-chain-rule} because we saturate as a $A^{n}-X-C^{n}$ Markov chain is also a $A_{i}-X-C_{i}$ Markov chain for all $i \in [n]$ as you could trace off the marginals, and the final identity is again using the same chain rule as the first equality.
+where the first equality is a well-known chain rule.
+The second equality is because we consider a $A^{n}-X-C^{n}$ Markov chain, which implies the marginal $A_{i}XC_{i}$ is a $A_{i}-X-C_{i}$ Markov chain for all $i \in [n]$ and Lemma \ref{lem:general-conditional-chain-rule} tells us the chain rule is saturated for Markov chains.
+The final identity is again using the same chain rule as the first equality.
 Therefore, dividing this by $n$ we have

 We now aim to introduce $C^{\ve}(A\mcol C)_{\rho}$ into the above bound.
 Consider $\tau_{A-X-C} \equiv \sigma_{A_{k}-X-C_{k}}$ where $k := \mrm{argmin}_{k \in [n]} I(A_{i}C_{i}:X)_{\sigma}$.
 This is a Markov chain for the reason explained above and $\sigma_{A_{k}C_{k}} \in \Bve(\rho_{AC})$ as purified distance only decreases under partial trace.
 It follows that $\tau$ is a feasible point for $C^{\ve}(A:C)$, so we have